|

 without breathing hard.
 I was brilliant as the ingenue.

-Nathan and I got married the day after graduation, and we moved into a
+Nathan and I got the day after graduation, and we moved into a

 tiny apartment --a third floor, non-air-conditioned walk-up that cost